 Also take your home office work into account when entering your commute

-If you worked exclusively from home in the tax year and did not have any travel costs, select the option "I did not use this route this year" in the question about your workplace.
-In this case, the app does not ask for a commute.
+If you worked entirely from home in the tax year and had no travelling expenses, select the option "from home" when asked about your commute to work.
+In this case, the app will not ask you to enter your commute.